Archbishop Viganò publishes book telling his side of his excommunication story - LifeSite

-(LifeSiteNews) — Archbishop Carlo Maria Viganò just released his first feature-length book in which he “turns the table on Jorge Mario Bergoglio” and shares his side of his “excommunication” by the Vatican earlier the year.
+(LifeSiteNews) — Archbishop Carlo Maria Viganò just released his first feature-length book in which he “turns the table on Jorge Mario Bergoglio” and shares his side of the Vatican’s declaration of excommunication earlier the year.

 I am pleased to inform you that my latest book in English version is now available: